Skip to Main Content

 Full-text available through library resources.

-1. Navigate to Art & Architecture Complete and type "Kara Walker" AND "race" in the search box.
+1. Navigate to Art & Architecture Complete and type "Sam Gilliam" AND "color" in the search box.

-This search will produce all results related to the artist Kara Walker and the keyword race.
+This search will produce all results related to the artist Sam Gilliam and the keyword color.

-2. Narrow your search results using the limiters on the left side of the page.
+2. Narrow your search results using the limiters below the search box.

 You can limit to full-text (i.e. the entire article is available) or peer-reviewed (i.e. the article was published in an academic journal and has been vetted by other experts).